mfturra/gpt-exploration/README.md

 ### 📋 Briefing
 Chatbot webpage build was initiated to allow the user to ask general questions to the GPT model.

-## Install Instructions
-Upon downloading the repo, proceed with a quick start workflow using the following script in your terminal.
-- `npm install`
-- `npm start`